What is a fixed-rate mortgage?

 Fixed-rate loan mortgage insurance

 If your down payment is less than 20%, you'll probably need to budget for private mortgage insurance, or PMI.
-This is just a safety net for your lender in case things don't go as planned and you can't make your payments.
-PMI is usually rolled into your monthly mortgage payments, and it sticks around until you've built up 20% equity in your home.
-At that point, you can ask your lender what's required to drop the PMI, which can lower your monthly expenses a bit.
-The cost of PMI can vary—it's typically between 0.3% and 1.5% of your loan amount annually, influenced by your down payment and credit score.
+PMI is a safety net for your lender in case things don’t go as planned and you can’t make your payments.
+The cost of PMI can vary—it’s typically between 0.3% and 1.5% of your loan amount annually and influenced by your down payment and credit score.

 Fixed-rate mortgage loan credit score